Supplemental Health Protection Guide

 Start of Coverage

 Once enrollment is submitted, underwriting is typically completed within 1–3 business days.
-After approval, coverage begins according to the policy terms issued by the insurance carrier, and benefits become available for covered events as outlined in your policy.
+After approval, benefits become available for covered events as outlined in your policy.
+You will also receive access to your online portal, where you can quickly submit claims and manage your policy

 All final details, including eligibility, available benefits, and precise pricing, will be displayed during the electronic enrollment process, which may vary by state.